dino-zarafonitis/serenityjs-automation-framework/README.md

 # API & UI Automation with Serenity/JS

 ## Note
-This assignment is using Serenity/JS which is a next generation full-stack acceptance testing framework with the ability to automate both functional API and UI tests.
+Exploring next-generation testing frameworks: Serenity/JS for robust API and UI automation.
+This repository is using Serenity/JS which is a next generation full-stack acceptance testing framework with the ability to automate both functional API and UI tests.
 You can learn more at [serenity-js.org](https://serenity-js.org).

 ## Test Plan